anindilla/anindilla/README.md

 ## 🎯 Currently Vibing With

-- Learning TypeScript & Python through fun projects
+- Learning TypeScript, Python, Go & JavaScript through fun projects
 - Building random stuff that makes me laugh
 - Figuring out what it means to "vibe-code" as an ex-engineering student
 - Creating chaos in the hackiest possible way